mes3198/vr-project/User_test_Documentation.md

 - It is an interesting way to display static information in 3D.
 I could also imagine that this visualization could find a lot of appeal in other areas.
 I personally would therefore use this application several times a week.
 - Like I mentioned before: I think it would be really nice, to display information to other topics in the future maybe.

+### Feedback from Pacman team
+- It’s great fun.
+Extending your reading-experience by an AR component feels good.
+It was delightful to see data displayed with added dimensionality.
+- Exploring.
+Every new page turn was exciting.
+- That there wasn’t enough of it :D
+- I didn’t expect the extent of flexibility when it came to viewing-angles!
+- Nothing!
+- 5 (very likely)
+- Occasionally (2-3 times/week) / Frequently (1-2 Times a day)
+- In my opinion this idea stands and falls with the quality of data visualisation.
+It’s important, that the displayed information gives added benefit, AND benefits from the added dimensionality.
+Maybe readability could me improved by calculating the viewing angle and tilting fonts, so users always see text from the very front.
+What I noticed while thinking more about it, is that right now the augmented experience overshadows the original experience.
+On some pages there was text, but it wasn’t readable through the AR view, and (maybe even got overplayed by the AR elements).
+It could be interesting to explore the degree of importance that the AR element takes within the experience, and if it should be lessened.
+I really liked the augmented gifs because they allowed for classical reading while adding the novelty of “video on paper”.